 These are not all the possible side effects of NSAIDs.
 People taking them should talk to their doctor about what to expect with treatment with NSAIDs.

 The first step to protecting your stomach from the irritating effects of NSAIDs is to always eat something before taking your medicine.

-If this does not help and NSAIDs upset your stomach or cause pain, you may need to take another medicine to counteract that side effect.
+If this does not help and NSAIDs upset your stomach or cause pain, your health care provider may recommend taking another medicine to counteract that side effect.
 Drugs like cimetidine (Tagamet®), omeprazole (Prilosec®), and lansoprazole (Prevacid®) reduce the acid your stomach produces.
 Misoprostol (Cytotec®) is another medication that may be used protects against stomach ulcers while taking NSAIDs.

 It is important to remember that one NSAID may irritate your stomach and another may not.